partners

 Social Capital Foundation

 Social Capital Foundation (SCF) supports impact first organizations creating sustainable economic opportunities to improve people’s well-being, their sense of self-development and contribution.
 They partner with organizations driving on-the-ground programs primarily around income generation and business growth for communities and people living in extreme scarcity.
 More than simply funding projects, they create long-term partnerships in which they help to set the impact model, focus on leveraging local knowledge within the community, and share success stories and impactful programs across their partner network.
-SCF and Karimu are partnering on interrelated projects across financial services, entrepreneurship training, and agricultural income generation programs to increase the financial security of rural households in Ayalagya and Arri Wards, Tanzania.
+SCF and Karimu are partnering on interrelated projects across financial services, entrepreneurship training, and agricultural income generation programs to increase the financial security of rural households in Ayalagaya and Arri Wards, Tanzania.

 Back to the top